BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   not keen to do.
 So H3RL-E may drop the Manly Man without actually having it equipped.

+* The Tributes (from the Wattle Gobbler Headhunter Pack) will have a 2/3rds chance of dropping the unique items that UCP adds to their drop pools compared to other enemies, since there are so many of them in one location.
+  So even on "guaranteed" drops you may not get their unique items.

 ### Other Pool Tweaks

 * Big Sleep is usually the one to drop the 12 Pounder, but that drop/equip